isabella232/dde-handsonlab/step4/README.md

    In our situation we have bundle 2 different

-   First we are going to manually upgrade the Docker application to by scaling the number of copies of the of the webserver.
+   First, we are going to manually upgrade the Docker application to by scaling the number of copies of the of the webserver.

    ```